Istanbul: Ottoman Empire

 The Ottoman Empire joined World War I (1914–1918) on the side of the Central Powers and was ultimately defeated.
 The deportation of Armenian intellectuals on 24 April 1915 was among the major events which marked the start of the Armenian genocide during WWI.
-During the WWI, the city suffered several times due to the British bombing.
 Due to Ottoman and Turkish policies of Turkification and ethnic cleansing, the city's Christian population declined from 450,000 to 240,000 between 1914 and 1927.
+During World War I, between 1916 and 1918, a number of aerial bombing raids by British aircraft took place in or near Istanbul.
 The Armistice of Mudros was signed on 30 October 1918.
-Less than a month later, on November 13, 1918, a French brigade entered Constantinople, beginning the Occupation of Constantinople.
-The ship was followed by a fleet consisting of British, Italian, Greek, and French ships deploying soldiers on the ground the next day.
-Waves of attacks by the Allies took place in the following months.
-The Ottoman Parliament was dissolved by the Allies on 11 April 1920 and representatives of the Turkish government signed the Treaty of Sèvres on 10 August 1920.
+Less than a month later, on 12 November 1918, a ship carrying a French brigade entered the city, beginning the occupation of Constantinople.
+It was followed by a fleet consisting of British, Italian, Greek, and French ships deploying soldiers on the ground the next day.
+The subsequent occupation of Smyrna (İzmir), which was back then the second-largest Ottoman city, on 15 May 1919 also marked the beginning of the Turkish War of Independence led by Mustafa Kemal Pasha and the Turkish National Movement, who convened in Erzurum and Sivas for consolidating the resistance groups in Anatolia.
+The Ottoman Parliament was dissolved by the Allies on 11 April 1920, upon which many of its former members joined the Turkish National Movement headquartered in Ankara, where the Grand National Assembly of Turkey was established on 23 April 1920.
+Less than four months later, the representatives of the Istanbul-based Ottoman government led by Damat Ferid Pasha signed the Treaty of Sèvres on 10 August 1920, which was rejected by the GNAT in Ankara.

 Following the Turkish War of Independence (1919–1922), the Grand National Assembly of Turkey in Ankara abolished the Sultanate on 1 November 1922, and the last Ottoman Sultan, Mehmed VI, was declared persona non grata.
 Leaving aboard the British warship HMS Malaya on 17 November 1922, he went into exile and died in Sanremo, Italy, on 16 May 1926.